 Firstly, it’s important to note that you are not legally allowed to make a wage deduction unless it is stated in the employment contract and you have written consent from the employee.
-If your staff are struggling to understand deductions or you’re being frequently asked questions around payslips, you could refer them to this useful guidance from the Money Advice Service.
+If your staff are struggling to understand deductions or you’re being frequently asked questions around payslips, you could refer them to this useful guide from the Money Advice Service.

 Company benefits such as company cars, accommodation and loans are taxable and this will be reflected on staff pay slips.
 Other benefits, such as childcare, are tax-free.
 See the Gov advice page for more information on taxable benefits.

 - How to calculate holiday pay for casual staff

 Working out holiday pay for full-time employees is straightforward, but many of our clients run into problems when dealing with holiday pay queries for casual staff.
 Employees on casual contracts or on zero-hours contracts are entitled to statutory holiday entitlement.